 The Mona Lisa Touch is a quick, painless laser treatment that delivers controlled energy to the vaginal tissue.
 It stimulates collagen production and is safe for those who are unable to use hormones.
 The full treatment requires 3 visits, 6 weeks apart, and takes less than 5 minutes per visit.
 No anesthesia or pain medication is needed.

 Are There any Non-medical Options for Vaginal Dryness?

-If estrogen therapy isn’t right for you and you are not able to afford alternative treatments, then over-the-counter lubricants, such as Astroglide, could be of benefit.
+If estrogen therapy isn’t right for you and you are not able to afford alternative treatments, then over-the-counter lubricants, such as Astroglide, could be of benefit with no side effects.
 These water-based lubricants are inexpensive, safe to use with condoms, and are widely available at drugstores.

 Gynecologists do not recommend douching as a treatment for vaginal dryness.
-Douches, as well as heavily fragraenced lotions and soaps, can dehydrate your vaginal walls and compromise vaginal health.
+Avoid using douches, bubble baths, scented soaps, and lotions around the sensitive vaginal area.
+These products can worsen dryness.
+Douches, as well as heavily fragranced lotions and soaps, can dehydrate your vaginal walls and compromise vaginal health.